-As an anti-doping competence centre, Antidoping Switzerland provides the law enforcement authorities with tools for identifying doping agents and prohibited methods in accordance with Art.
+As an anti-doping competence center, Antidoping Switzerland provides the law enforcement authorities with tools for identifying doping agents and prohibited methods in accordance with Art.
 19 para.
-2 Federal Act on the Promotion of Sport and Exercise (SpoPA; SR 415.0) and can be called upon in the event of an investigation.
+2 Federal Act on the Promotion of Sport and Exercise of 17 June 2011 and can be called upon in the event of an investigation.

 Doping agents are often difficult to distinguish from normal medication.
-However, there are tips which can be applied to easily categorise doping agents and check their legality.
+However, there are tips which can be applied to easily categorize doping agents and check their legality.

-The guidelines for the law enforcement authorities explain the legal basis as well as providing support and information for police processing.
+The guidelines for the law enforcement authorities explain the legal basis, as well as providing support and information for police action.
 It answers questions such as:

 - How can doping agents and prohibited methods be identified as such?

-- Is the private consumption of doping agents an offence?
+- Is the private consumption of doping agents an offense?

-- Why must doping agents be seized in any circumstance?
+- Why must doping agents be seized in all cases?

 - What should be taken into account during a search or inspection?